PhD Thesis: What does it mean to be a queer refugee woman? Collective self-discovery of lived experiences through trauma and agency.

 I look into the questions of identity, belonging, community and the ways women can live the life to the full potential considering the traumatic past on one hand, and highly politicised refugee narratives in Australia on the other.
 Under refugee narratives I mean the imposition of the refugee label that erased other identities as well as the need for a refugee to be ever-grateful to the country for the afforded protection.

-I do this work using autoethnography and collaborative ethnography as my methodology.
+I do this work using autoethnography and narrative inquiry as my methodology.